Please send enquiries to:

 At WP there is lunchtime provision for SEND children who find the busy playground difficult to manage.
 This provision has a high staffing ratio.

-Both schools employ professionals such as Speech and Language Therapists, an Educational Psychologist and professionals from outside agencies such as the Complex Communication Team.
+Both schools employ professionals such as Speech and Language Therapists, an Educational Psychologist and professionals from outside agencies such as SEND Supported.
 These professionals will work closely with teachers and teaching assistants to advise on the teaching and learning for pupils with SEND.

 At WP you should contact Miss Sam Carney (Yrs.
 Nursery-6) and Mrs Anita Heer (ESC pupils).
 At WCP you should contact Mrs Lyn Corden (Yrs.
 Nursery-6) and they will answer any questions you have regarding your child’s learning and progress.